 It may not always be a good idea to sample from the full dataset.
 For example, it could be that a large portion of the images is blurry.
 In that case, it’s possible to create a tag in the web-app which only contains the sharp images and tell the ActiveLearningAgent to only sample from this tag.
 To do so, set the query_tag_name argument in the constructor of the agent.

-Let’s configure the sampling request and request an initial selection next:
+Let’s configure the selection request and then run it:

 The result of the query is a tag in the web-app under the name “initial-selection”.
-The tag contains the images which were selected by the sampling algorithm.
+The tag contains the images which were selected by the selection strategy.
 Head there to scroll through the samples and download the selected images before annotating them.
 Alternatively, you can access the filenames of the selected images via the attribute labeled_set as shown above.

 Active Learning Step